wizecore/graylog2-plugin-output-syslog/README.md

 Based on bundled with Graylog syslog4j library.

-Allows to send syslog messages with TCP or UDP formatted as plain text (classic), structured syslog (rfc 5424) or CEF.
+Allows to send syslog messages with TCP or UDP formatted as plain text (classic), structured syslog (rfc 5424) or CEF (experimental).

 ## How to build